 Above: Camping in Yoho National Park, Canadian Rockies, British Columbia, Canada

 Celina: The Canadian dollar was in our favor.
-People cross the United States instead of Canada because of the fuel but, because of the exchange rate being in our favor, the American dollar went further.
+People cross the United States instead of Canada because of the fuel but, because the exchange rate was in our favor, the American dollar went further.
 In the end, we didn’t have to spend that much more to drive across Canada.

 Above: They made it to the Arctic Circle

 Celina: It was hit or miss.
 I’d get behind with our blog.
 We’d go to a restaurant or coffee house, and spend four hours there catching up on our Flickr or blog.
 We’d also use the internet at the Visitor’s Centers.
 In the rural areas, they had satellite internet, but they had data limits, so we wouldn’t upload pictures there.
 It was much easier in the United States because the internet in the campgrounds was better.

 Brett: There also isn’t cell coverage everywhere in Canada, but it was good along the Trans-Canada Highway.
 We did get a Canada plan on our phone, and it was nice to be able to communicate by phone, but the internet was a challenge.

 Celina: Brett took the photos and put them on Flickr when we got a good connection.
 Every night in the camper he would pull out the computer and we’d look at the photos.
 That was a big highlight of the trip.

 Above: Their Arctic Fox 1150 in Skagway, Alaska

 How long did it take you to get from Maine to Alaska?